modelscope/FunASR/funasr/runtime/docs/SDK_tutorial_online.md

 ([简体中文](./SDK_tutorial_online_zh.md)|English)

-# FunASR实时语音转写便捷部署教程
+# FunASR-realtime-transcribe service

 FunASR offers a real-time speech-to-text service that can be easily deployed locally or on cloud servers.
-The service integrates various capabilities including voice activity detection (VAD) developed by the speech laboratory of DAMO Academy on the ModelScope, Paraformer-large non-streaming automatic speech recognition (ASR), Paraformer-large streaming ASR, and punctuation recovery (PUNC).
-The software package not only performs real-time speech-to-text conversion, but also allows high-precision transcription text correction at the end of each sentence and outputs text with punctuation, supporting high-concurrency multiple requests.
+The service integrates various capabilities developed by the speech laboratory of DAMO Academy on the ModelScope, including voice activity detection (VAD), Paraformer-large non-streaming automatic speech recognition (ASR), Paraformer-large streaming ASR, and punctuation prediction (PUNC).
+The software package supports realtime speech-to-text service as well as high-precision transcription text correction at the end of each sentence and outputs text with punctuation.

-## Server Configuration
+## Server Configurations

 Users can choose appropriate server configurations based on their business needs.
 The recommended configurations are:
 - Configuration 1: (X86, computing-type) 4-core vCPU, 8GB memory, and a single machine can support about 32 requests.